-Places To Eat In Los Angeles: Salt Air, Abbot Kinney Boulevard
+Places To Eat In Los Angeles: Salt Air, Abbot Kinney Boulevard [NOW CLOSED]

 I’ve found that Abbot Kinney Boulevard in Venice always pulls it out of the hat for simply fantastic places to eat (Gjelina and The Tasting Kitchen anyone?) so I knew that after a lazy few hours at the apartment and a wander around the canals Salt Air would be a pretty safe bet for Saturday morning brunch.
 Their menu is local, seasonal and with a bit of a seafood slant; absolutely everything we ate and drank was mouthwatering, and I now can’t wait to return for their evening menu at some stage; I’ve heard great things!

 We settled down with some drinks (French white wine for me – I’d already decided what I was going to eat and I knew that it would pair perfectly – and a super delicious and refreshing homemade lemonade for Sherin) to browse the menu and try to narrow down all of the delicious choices that were on offer.

 Sherin had the American portion size plate of blueberry pancakes.
 They were light, fluffy, melted in the mouth and at that moment when I stole a bite at the beginning of the meal I was very happy of an important lesson I learnt when Sherin and I reviewed Beagle in Hoxton together: Sherin can never finish a whole plate of pancakes.
 So, that obviously meant that after I ate all of my food, I was lucky enough to finish the other half of these pancakes.
 If you’re in the mood for a sweet rather than savory brunch, these are a must order.